sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>frei0r-plugins</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Frei0r - a minimalist plugin API for video effects
+Short desc    : Frei0r - a minimalist plugin API for video effects
 URL          : https://frei0r.dyne.org/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : It is a minimalist plugin API for video sources and filters.
+Descript     : It is a minimalist plugin API for video sources and filters.
 The behavior of
              : the effects can be controlled from the host by simple parameters.
 The intent is
              : to solve the recurring re-implementation or adaptation issue of standard effect
 ```